k-trofimov/github-user-metrics/README.md

  - Postgres as a DB backend (later replaces with ClickHouse)
  - Grafana as a Dashboard

-At the moment only the spark job and airflow scheduler are in the finished state Security is insured via
+At the moment only the spark job and airflow scheduler are in the finished state /spark/pull_aggregate.py Security is prod and stage is insured via providing  Kubernetes secrets